ShreeshaN/AlcoAudio/README.md

 ## **Acknowledgements**
-Our team would like to thank Professor [Emmanuel O. Agu](https://www.wpi.edu/people/faculty/emmanuel) for guiding our team throughout.
+Our team would like to thank Professor [Emmanuel O. Agu](https://www.wpi.edu/people/faculty/emmanuel) for guiding the team throughout.
 I would like to thank team members [Pratik](https://github.com/PRAkTIKal24), [Arjun](https://github.com/arjunrao796123) and [Mitesh]() for all their contributions.